cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 #!/usr/bin/env bash
 sudo opt/cpvendor/bin/domains_real
 ```
-Of course you must configure it /etc/sudoers.
+Of course you must configure `/etc/sudoers` to make it work without password prompt and with enough security.

 :::tip Info
 Your script will run with `root` permissions, but limited with user's LVE.